algolia/docsearch/packages/website/docs/migrating-from-legacy.md

 ### Are the [`docsearch-scraper`][8] and [`docsearch-configs`][9] repository still maintained?

-At the time you are reading this, the migration hasn't been completed, so yes.
+At the time you are reading this, the migration hasn't been completed, so yes they are still maintained.

 **Once the migration has been completed:**